Talish (region): Soviet period

-Talysh after the collapse of the USSR

 Talysh-Mugan Autonomous Republic

 Already in the late 1980s. a Talysh organization called the "Party of Talysh National Revival" was founded.
 In June 1992, the first official congress of the party took place, which took the name of the Talysh People's Party.
 The strategic goal of the party was declared the autonomy of the Talysh within Azerbaijan.
 Since they refused to register the party under this name, it was renamed the “Party of Equality of the Peoples of Azerbaijan”.

 On June 21, 1993, in Lankaran, a group of Talysh officers led by Colonel Alikram Hummatov proclaimed the Talysh-Mugan Autonomous Republic.
 The uprising coincided with a large-scale offensive by Armenian troops on the Karabakh front and the capture of several regions in western Azerbaijan.The offensive caused a mutiny by Suret Huseynov and a general crisis of power in Azerbaijan, which resulted in the uprising of Talysh officers in Lankaran.
 Local authorities were formed and a constituent assembly called the National Mejlis.
-At the meeting of the Milli Mejlis, Alikram Hummatov was elected president of the autonomous republic, he met twice with the new head of Azerbaijan, Heydar Aliyev, but neither the first agreed to give up autonomy, nor the second - to recognize it.
+At the meeting of the Milli Mejlis, Alikram Hummatov was elected president of the autonomous republic, he met twice with the new head of Azerbaijan, Heydar Aliyev, but neither the first agreed to give up autonomy, nor the second, to recognize it.
 Two months later (23 August) the republic fell.
 Alikram Hummatov fled, but Azerbaijani loyalists handed him over to the law enforcement agencies of the Republic of Azerbaijan.
 The court sentenced Alikram Hummatov to death and after 10 years in prison, in 2004 he emigrated to Netherlands.
 Under the pretext of containing anti-constitutional goals in the program, the "Party of Equality of the Peoples of Azerbaijan" was banned, although it actually continued to exist.